Community Impact Officer, Health and Well-Being and Essential Needs

 Essential Accountabilities Include (but not limited to):

-• Oversee and manage community impact program investments in the United to Thrive elements of Health and Well-Being and Essential Needs.
+- Oversee and manage community impact program investments and strategies in the United to Thrive elements of Health and Well-Being and Essential Needs.

-• At the leadership of the Senior Community Impact Officer, engage in the collaborative work of the 5 elements as applicable.
+- At the leadership of the Senior Community Impact Officer, engage in the collaborative work of the five elements as applicable.

 Salary range